Loss of the Survival Instinct

 Not Just for Kids

 When we talk of an artificial life, it’s easy to ascribe this to modern kids with video games, iPods, and smartphones.
-However, it’s not the children who make the decision not to have ample water, food, and life sustaining supplies on hand at all times, not just hurricane season.
+However, it’s not the children who make the decision not to always have ample water, food, and life-sustaining supplies.
+Not just during hurricane season.

 The convenience of the modern age has led far too many adults to fall into the “24 Hour WalMart” trap.
 That is, why ‘waste’ money on ‘extras’ when WalMart is open twenty-four hours a day?
 Anything you desire is a quick trip or online purchase away.